 Coronavirus impact on the piano shop

-At the moment we feel that we may be able to justify continuing with online piano sales.
+At the moment we feel that we are able to continue with online piano sales.
 Here is why:

-- We have closed our Manchester and London showrooms.
+- We closed our Manchester and London showrooms in March.
 We are not accepting any visitors

 - The Government say that companies can continue with online sales

 - Mark & Julie Goodwin have been working from home since early March.

 - We are a TINY company.
 We do not have a busy warehouse.
 If we make a sale during this crisis it will mean that 1 single technician will travel by car and enter our empty warehouse alone, checking that the piano is ready to go out again, tuning it and then leaving.
 He won’t see another soul.
 A few days later 2 piano movers would come to collect the piano and take it directly to the customer’s house.
 This is in stark contrast to the large factories that are still open all across the UK every day with 1000+ workers in close proximity to each other all day.

 - Making music is essential to many people